 - Help your spouse to buy groceries, pay bills, or do other chores.

 - Offer to pick the kids from school so that your partner can relax and have some “me time.”

 3. Receiving gifts

 Some people like to receive gifts as tokens of love from their partners.
-If your partner likes it too, is one such person, you must try to give them buy them a gifts now and then to make their days special.
+If your partner is one such person, you must try to buy them gifts and then to make their days special.
 If you can, you may also buy “just because” gifts.
-Just remember that gifts need to be more thoughtful than expensive.
-Even if you buy a pair of shoes for your partner to help them exercise, the thought will matter more than the price of the shoes.
+Remember that gifts need to be more thoughtful than expensive.
+Even if you buy a pair of shoes for your partner to help them exercise, the intention will matter more than the price of the shoes.
 You may consider doing these:

 - Plan a surprise birthday party.

 - Pamper them with jewelry, gadgets, and other gifts.